widelang/draft/README.md

 But that would serve no purpose!
 It's lost in the vaccumm of nonsense!

-So you can just prefix it with an existing type-value in Wide:
+For core Wide **Type-Values** you can give it the type you want it to be:

 ```lua
 "":string